 The command is clear.
-"You'd better give God's Son the place He deserves in your life!"
 Stop the nonsense, serve the Lord, and submit to the Son.

 What happens if you don't?
 Verse 12, "LEST He be angry, and you be destroyed."
 What you do with The King is serious business.
 And this isn't just for leaders.